Mahamat Said Abdel Kani

 Mahamat Said Abdel Kani (born 25 February 1970) is a former general of the Popular Front for the Rebirth of Central African Republic and commander of Séléka who was arrested in 2021 on suspicion of war crimes and crimes against humanity in the Central African Republic.
 Said is the first Séléka commander to face charges at the International Criminal Court (ICC).
+Said was convicted on four crimes against humanity in September 2026.

 Biography

 Early life

 Born into a family of diamond collectors on 25 February 1970 in Bria, Said joined the Convention of Patriots for Justice and Peace (CPJP) rebel group in 2008 to avenge his nephew's death.
 He participated in a rebel attack 20 km from Bria in 2008.

 Séléka

 Said participated in the Battle of Bangui.
 After the victory of Séléka in March 2013, the Minister of Public Security, Noureddine Adam, appointed Said as the director of the Central African Bureau for the Repression of Organised Crime (OCRB) on 12 April 2013.

 As director of OCRB, Said was responsible for torture, imprisonment, persecution, and enforced disappearances.
 He resigned as the director of OCRB in January 2014.